 Feeling strong at the 60-mile checkpoint (Darien Center), I decided to keep going through to Buffalo.
 The next 23 miles were effectively downhill–by a degree or two–helping my average pace rebound.
 That meant I fairly easily arrived in downtown Buffalo about a half hour before sunset.
 I had a few minutes to see my mother, who lives in the city.

-I rode out of Buffalo through the Outer Harbor (roughly same as Nate), and on Rte 5 into the Southtowns.
+I rode out of Buffalo through the Outer Harbor (roughly the same as Nate), and on Rte 5 into the Southtowns.
 The daylight was waning quickly, but these are all familiar roads to me; I have cycled and driven every one of them countless times.
 I made it to my friends’ house in Eden with just a squint of daylight in the sky.
-(Thanks Elaine and Greg, 1000x, for hosting Nate and me, and taking such good care of my pup, Cooper!
+(Thanks Elaine and Greg, 1000x, for hosting Nate and me, and taking such good care of my pup, Cooper!)

 See the Relive video.